ai4os/ai4-docs/source/user/howto/deploy/oscar.rst

    If the error persists, please contact support.

 Synchronous predictions
 ^^^^^^^^^^^^^^^^^^^^^^^

-Now that we now what are the inputs the model needs, it's time to make a prediction call on a `bear image <https://upload.wikimedia.org/wikipedia/commons/9/9e/Ours_brun_parcanimalierpyrenees_1.jpg>`__.
+Now that we know the inputs needed, it's time to make a synchronous prediction call on a `bear image <https://upload.wikimedia.org/wikipedia/commons/9/9e/Ours_brun_parcanimalierpyrenees_1.jpg>`__ with the YOLO model service.

+The following Python script demonstrates how to make a *synchronous call* with some model inputs.
+It is important to note that:

-All parameters should be passed inside a JSON payload.
+* All parameters for the model should be passed inside a JSON payload.
-If the model inputs needs a file, it should be passed encoded as base64 in the ``oscar-files`` field in the data.
+* If the model needs a file (as it is the case here), it should be passed encoded as base64 in the ``oscar-files`` field in the data.

+As before, to use the script, you have to replace the ``endpoint`` and ``token`` variables with the values :ref:`retrieved above <user/howto/deploy/oscar:Retrieve the service information>`.

 .. code-block:: python